ut_cmp_warning.RdA helper to catch expected warnings and ensure they match what is expected

 Passed to grep

-generates warnings that match expected_regexp
+Returns TRUE if code generates warnings that match expected_regexp and

-generates warnings that do not match expected_regexp
+If code generates warnings that do not match expected_regexp and

-returns a vector of strings that detail the difference between the expected
+expected_count returns a vector of strings that detail the difference between the expected

 and actual warnings.

-does not generate any warnings.
+Returns "No warnings issued" if code does not generate any warnings.

-is a single regular expression, then all warnings must match the
+If expected_regexp is a single regular expression, then all warnings must match the

 regular expression.

-is a vector then:
+If expected_regexp is a vector then:

 all warnings must match at least one regular expression